IDinsight/aaq_core_template/load_testing/README.md

 2. Install libraries in `requirements.txt`

-3. Add the host addresses (unused hosts can be blank) and token to the conda environment variables.
+3. Add the host addresses (unused hosts can be blank) and token as environment variables.
+If using conda, you may wish to add this to the [`env_var.sh`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#macos-and-linux) file.
    Note: It's assumed that the token is the same for all hosts.

     ```console
     STAGING_HOST=